microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 _Note: You will need to login as a user/principal in a FHIR Reader and/or FHIR Administrative role to view.
 All proxy calls are auth secured including conformance_

-## Adding Users/Groups for Access to the FHIR Server Proxy
+## Adding Users/Groups to the FHIR Server Proxy
 At a minimum users must be placed in one or more FHIR server roles in order to access the FHIR Server via the Proxy.
 The Access roles are Administrator, Resource Reader and Resource Writer
 1. [Login to Azure Portal](https://portal.azure.com) _Note: If you have multiple tenants make sure you switch to the directory that contains the Secure FHIR Proxy_
 2. [Access the Azure Active Directory Enterprise Application Blade](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps/menuId/)